iterative/dvc.org/static/docs/get-started/reproduce.md

 # Reproduce

-In the previous section we described our first pipeline.
+In the previous section, we described our first pipeline.
 Basically, we created a number of `*.dvc` files.
 Each file describes a single step we need to run to get to the final result.
 Each depends on some data (either source data files or some intermediate results from another `*.dvc` file) and code files.